This post may contain affiliate links, view our disclosure policy.

 3. Explore the lakes

-One of the very best things to do in Rocky Mountain National Park with kids is to explore the beauty of its many natural, freshwater lakes.
+Another one of the best things to do in Rocky Mountain National Park with kids is to explore the beauty of its many natural, freshwater lakes.

 Rocky Mountain National Park’s lakes make for wonderful hikes, amazing photo ops, and the perfect place to stop for a waterfront picnic.